 My school’s cafeteria was not accommodating at all, and quite often the chefs would say things like “well can’t you just have it anyway?” when I requested alternatives to the bread or pasta or pizza they were serving.

 I was required by my school to have a meal plan and did not have a kitchen in my dorm, so I lived off of microwavable gluten-free meals like oatmeal and mac and cheese, while paying for a meal plan I couldn’t use.
 Definitely not the healthiest situation.

 My second year in college was a little bit better, my mother and I were able to fight to get me into a dorm with a kitchen so I was able to drop my meal plan and cook my own food.
 Thus became the struggle with… well… let’s be honest, I was a terrible cook.

-I would get back to my dorm after a long day of classes and meetings and work and realize, oh no… I forgot to go to the grocery store.
-I would panic, my blood sugar would be low, I would be desperate to eat anything so I would order nachos at a local mexican restaurant for the 4th time that week just in order to eat something.
+I would get back to my dorm after a long day of classes and meetings and work and realize, oh no, I forgot to go to the grocery store.
+I’d panic, my blood sugar would be low, I would be desperate to eat anything so I’d order nachos at a local mexican restaurant for the 4th time that week just in order to eat something.